-Т I 1 T Y, but unknown, (#0000) The 2nd faculty position is necessary to take over the machinist lecturer due to maintenance of equipment, which is necessary for the health and safety of the students.
+Y, but unknown, (#0000) The 2nd faculty position is necessary to take over the machinist lecturer due to maintenance of equipment, which is necessary for the health and safety of the students.
 The lecturer is not required to maintain the specialized equipment that is only the faculty purview.
 Also, the current one faculty is a welding specialist and not a machining specialist.
-Professional Development Estimated Date Needed Have you applied before (Y/N); was it approved?
-Profession al Developm ent Type PD Details; Impact; Total Cost Reallocation Consumables for the MWIM curriculum Estimated Date Needed July 1, 2022 Total Cost 10,000 Monthly/ Yearly Recurring Costs Yearly Reallocation Proposal Health and safety compliance on consumable safety and health of students.
+Professional Development Estimated Date Needed Have you applied before (Y/N); was Professional Development PD Details; Impact; Total Cost Development Needed it approved? Туре Total Cost Reallocation of Funds Estimated Date Needed July 1, 2023 Total Cost 10,000 Monthly/Yearly Recurring Costs Yearly Reallocation Proposal Reallocation Proposal Health and safety compliance on consumable safety and health of students.
 Consumables have been depleted since the COVID-19 pandemic.
-This is an integrated program of three different trades which increases the amount of consumables necessary for the curriculum.
-Approximately \$2,500 was out-of-pocket expenses to ensure students had the tools necessary.
-According to the ARPD, the cost per student is well within this cost to promote integrated student support in closing educational gaps of industry readiness.
+This is an integrated program of three different trades which increases the